 For more details on the benefits of converting from floating point to fixed point data types, please read WP491.

-The below tables show a small selection of algorithms and possible performance improvements by using a Xilinx device and in particular the fabric in the programmable logic (PL) to accelerate the design.
+The below tables show a small selection of algorithms and possible performance improvements by using an AMD device and in particular the fabric in the programmable logic (PL) to accelerate the design.

 |Algorithm||CPU/GPU||Zynq UltraScale+ MPSoC||Advantage|